Hambletonian, Rubbing Down

 Oil painting on canvas, Hambletonian, Rubbing Down by George Stubbs, RA (Liverpool 1724 – London 1806), signed and dated, lower centre: Geo: Stubbs 1800.
-A painting of a racehorse in the final stages of exhaustion attended by a groom and stable boy.
-Commissioned by the owner, Sir Henry Vane-Tempest, 2nd Bt (1771-1813), father-in-law of the 3rd Marquess of Londonderry, it shows the celebrated thoroughbred being rubbed down after the close match with Mr Joseph Cookson's Diamond at Newmarket on 25 March 1799.
+A painting of a racehorse in the final stages of exhaustion attended by a trainer and stable boy.
+Commissioned by the owner, Sir Henry Vane-Tempest, 2nd Bt (1771-1813) whose only child and daughter was later married to the 3rd Marquess of Londonderry, it shows the celebrated thoroughbred, Hambletonian (1792 - 1818) being rubbed down after the close match with Mr Joseph Cookson's Diamond at Newmarket on 25 March 1799.
+Exhibited at the Royal Academy, 1800, no. 222, 'Hambletonian beating Diamond at Newmarket'.

 Marks and inscriptions